 The following is a review of Triple Frontier — Directed by J. C. Chandor.

 From the director of All is Lost and A Most Violent Year, J. C. Chandor, and the writer of The Hurt Locker and Zero Dark Thirty, Mark Boal, Netflix’s Triple Frontier — named for the tri-border area of Argentina, Brazil, and Paraguay — includes arguably the most star-studded blockbuster-like cast for a Netflix Original Film yet.
 Continue reading “REVIEW: Triple Frontier (2019)”→

-The following is a review of IO — Directed by Jonathan Helpert.
+The following is a review of Captain Marvel — Directed by Anna Boden and Ryan Fleck.

 It’s good to be Marvel.
 One year ago, the industry was still in shock over the huge success of Marvel’s Black Panther.
 Only one month later, Avengers: Infinity War would break many records and, along with Black Panther, make sure that the first six months of 2018 was owned by Marvel.
 Now, in March of 2019, Marvel Studios can finally say that it has Oscars to its name following Black Panther‘s historic wins at the 91st Academy Awards.
 Some things never change, we are now waiting for another huge Avengers-film.
 Continue reading “REVIEW: Captain Marvel (2019)”→

 The following is a quick review of Isn’t It Romantic — Directed by Todd Strauss-Schulson.